-Investing gives you a heightened sense of awareness of what’s going on in the economy around you.
+Investing gives you a heightened awareness of what’s happening in the economy around you.
 When they have a share of a company, they’re more likely to stay on top of what’s happening.
 This helps your teen remain abreast of possible problems.

 One problem with investing is that many favorite companies often have high-priced stocks.
-It’s a good idea to talk to your teenager about how they are going to save money to be able to invest in their chosen company.
+It’s a good idea to talk to your teenager about how they’ll save money to invest in their chosen company.

-For a more exciting approach to investing, consider investing in a business.
+For a more exciting approach to investing, consider your teens investing in a business.
 But as a parent, be careful.
-Make sure nobody tries to get your teen to invest in a business that is only designed to take advantage of people.
+Make sure nobody tries to get your teen to invest in a business only designed to take advantage of people.
 This happened to me in college with a shady “t-shirt for credit card application” business.

 With proper vetting, though, investing in a business can be very exciting.
 Whether they decide to open their own business or have researched businesses owned by family members or friends, investing in a business makes everything personal and is an excellent way for your teen to want to learn about business and investing quickly.